-If you sell used vehicles then the descriptions you give the vehicles are controlled by the Consumer Protection from Unfair Trading Regulations 2008 (CPRs).
+If you sell used vehicles, the descriptions you give those vehicles are controlled by the Consumer Protection from Unfair Trading Regulations 2008 (CPRs).
 The CPRs are a wide-ranging piece of legislation that make it a criminal offence for a trader to engage in commercial practices that mislead in respect of goods and services.
 An action or omission may be seen as misleading if it affects or is likely to affect the consumer's decision to purchase, or to make any other 'transactional decision'.

 The misleading element could be in the form of providing false information or using an inaccurate description, or the omission of facts about a product or service that a consumer would need to make a transactional decision.

-The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 require detailed information to be given to consumers and introduce a 14-day cancellation period for off-premises and distance contracts.
-In addition the Regulations prohibit the use of so-called negative options to sell additional products that are incidental to the main contract.
+The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 require detailed information to be given to consumers and, in some circumstances, introduce a 14-day cancellation period for off-premises and distance contracts.
+In addition, the Regulations prohibit the use of so-called negative options to sell additional products that are incidental to the main contract.
 These Regulations affect most businesses that contract with consumers, irrespective of where and how the contract is entered into.

 The Road Traffic Act 1988 and the General Product Safety Regulations 2005 create an obligation on you, as a trader, to ensure that any vehicle you sell is safe and roadworthy.